 Hey Jetsetters!!!
 Welcome back to my blog on more International Travel tips!
-Today, I will be sharing how to get the best travel deals on flights to Europe.
+Today, I will be sharing how to get the best travel deals on airfare to Europe.
 These tips may also help anyone traveling to other parts of the world too, but it is geared more towards Europe.
-My next post will be my travel essentials- what I bring when traveling especially internationally.
-So check out below my tips on finding deals on international flights as well as traveling between European cities & countries!
+My next post will be my Travel Essentials– what I bring when traveling especially internationally.
+So now check out below my tips on finding deals on international flights as well as traveling between European cities & countries!

 “The world is a book, and those who do not travel read only one page!” – Saint Augustine